I. Goals and Objectives

 II.
 Clinical Appointment

-The CU Fellow will be hired by the University Of Michigan Department Of Emergency Medicine as a Clinical Instructor, and will be expected to work eight shifts per month at either the University of Michigan or Hurley Hospital.
+The AEMUS Fellow will be appointed by the University of Michigan Department of Emergency Medicine as a Clinical Instructor, and will be expected to work eight shifts per month at either the University of Michigan Hospital or Hurley Medical Center.
 Fellows will be held to the same standards as other faculty, which additionally means involvement in faculty meetings, faculty performance evaluations, and other duties.
-Additionally, there are additional opportunities available to staff the Childrens’ Emergency Department at the University hospital as well.
+Additionally, there may additional opportunities available to staff the Mott Children’s Hospital Emergency Department or the VA Ann Arbor Medical Center as well.

 III.
 Learning Objectives

-By the end of fellowship, the CU Fellow will need to complete 1000 clinical ultrasound scans with particular focus to the core scans mentioned in the 2008 ACEP Emergency Ultrasound Guideline (FAST, intrauterine pregnancy, aortic caliber, focused cardiac, biliary, urinary tract, DVT, soft tissue/musculoskeletal, thoracic, ocular, and procedural guidance).
-The CU Fellow will be expected to achieve mastery of the above as well as considerable proficiency in a variety of other advanced modalities.
+By the end of fellowship, the AEMUS Fellow will need to complete 1000 clinical ultrasound scans with particular focus to the core scans mentioned in the Emergency Ultrasound Fellowship Accreditation Council Program Requirements (trans-abdominal and endovaginal pelvic, abdominal aorta, echocardiography, hepatobiliary, renal, vascular, soft tissue, musculoskeletal, lung, airway, ocular, bowel, male genitourinary, and procedural).
+The AEMUS Fellow will be expected to achieve mastery of the above as well as considerable proficiency in a variety of other advanced modalities.

 To assist with this process, the fellow will receive teaching from ultrasound faculty in the form of both a weekly lecture series and hands-on scanning of both models and emergency department patients.

-The CU fellow will also perform four ultrasound scanning shifts per month during which she or he will perform hands-on scans with ultrasound learners at a variety of skill levels in order to help them gain competency in core ultrasound modalities.
+The AEMUS fellow will also perform five ultrasound scanning shifts per month during which she or he will perform hands-on scans with ultrasound learners at a variety of skill levels in order to help them gain competency in core ultrasound modalities.
 The fellow will also play an active role in the intern ultrasound bootcamp, medical student ultrasound labs, and other special events held during the year.

-In addition, the fellow will take an active role in Q/A of the department’s ultrasound images.
-Weekly Q/A will occur with oversight by the ultrasound director and ultrasound fellowship director.
-The fellow will be expected to lead Q/A session during the second half of the fellowship to discuss pertinent findings and deal with any issues that might arise.
+In addition, the fellow will take an active role in Quality Assurance (QA) of the department’s ultrasound images.
+QA review will occur with oversight by the ultrasound director and ultrasound fellowship director.
+The fellow will be expected to lead QA review sessions during the second half of the fellowship to discuss pertinent findings and deal with any issues that might arise.

 Finally, the fellow will be expected to attend the monthly tri-hospital ultrasound faculty conference call in order to assist with the overall management of the ultrasound program.

-The CU fellow will be expected to participate in ultrasound-related research activities during the fellowship year.
+The AEMUS fellow will be expected to participate in ultrasound-related research activities during the fellowship year.
 The fellow is expected to participate in research of sufficient quality that will lead to either an abstract and national presentation or peer-reviewed publication.
-The fellow will participate in at least two distinct research projects.
-He or She will be expected to take the lead in one of these research projects over the course of the year.
+The fellow will submit at least one research project for IRB review.
+The fellow will be expected to take the lead on at least one research project over the course of the year.

-The CU fellow will be expected to get involved with the greater clinical ultrasound community on an interdepartmental, regional or national level.
-The CU fellow will be expected to attend the annual ACEP Scientific Assembly as well as at least one other ultrasound related conference and to be an active part of at least one clinical ultrasound section or committee.
+The AEMUS fellow will be expected to get involved with the greater clinical ultrasound community on an interdepartmental, regional and national level.
+The fellow is encouraged to attend the Great Lakes Ultrasound Conference (GLUC) in August.
+The fellow will be expected to attend the annual ACEP Scientific Assembly as well as at least one other ultrasound related conference with the goal of presenting their work.